-Based on feedback received at the November 2019 Neighborhood Meeting and project grading, we produced a revised March 2020 Draft Neighborhood Framework Presentation.
+Based on feedback received at the November 2019 Neighborhood Meeting and project grading, we produced a revised March 2020 Neighborhood Framework Presentation.
 Please view in the scrollable window below or download a PDF (27 mb).

 At the 11/13 Neighborhood Framework Public Meeting, young people, community leaders, and Detroit city government staff presented a progress report and draft Neighborhood Framework to a packed room at the Boys & Girls Club on Tireman Avenue.